-Approvals, reviews, check-ins, submittals, escalations, requests, etc. — these tasks are barely the tip of the workflow iceberg.
-While everything in the modern organization should be digital, it also needs to able to be altered, because what works perfectly now may not be right in 6 months.
+Approvals, reviews, check-ins, submittals, escalations, requests— these tasks and functions are barely the tip of the workflow iceberg.
+Everything and everyone in your organization does needs to be digital.

 Why automate processes with low-code?